 We began by discussing the 2020 Reith Lectures by Mark Carney, but then Dasgupta's The Economics of Biodiversity came out, and it emerged that the UN System of National Accounts (GDP) is being rethought.
 We also discussed Marianna Mazzucato's The Value of Everything and Kate Raworth's Doughnut Economics.
 Each of these is critiqued from a Christian perspective, with a little philosophy sprinkled in.

-Discussion of 2020 Reith Lectures by Mark Carney (Eight discussions so far, and continuing)
+Discussion of 2020 Reith Lectures by Mark Carney (Nine discussions so far, and continuing)

 The Economics of Biodiversity: The Dasgupta Review - A Summary of its Messages, Appreciative Critique.